Protein, physical activity, and exercise

 While dietary protein may indirectly contribute to this source of energy, most will come from catabolism of your body proteins during metabolism.

-Furthermore, despite your body’s need for amino acids, protein supplements, in the form of protein powders and amino acid supplements, have not been scientifically identified as being superior to dietary protein for muscle synthesis.
+Furthermore, protein supplements, in the form of protein powders and amino acid supplements, have not been scientifically identified as being superior to dietary protein for muscle synthesis.

 Conversely, these supplements may not provide you with the full range of macro and micro nutrients, and phytochemicals your body needs that whole foods in a balanced eating plan do.

-The question is “do you need protein or amino acid supplements, or can you get the protein you need from the food you consume”?
+Do you need protein or amino acid supplements, or can you get the protein you need from the food you consume?
 Follow the link for the full article.

 References